mui/toolpad/docs/README.md

 # MUI Toolpad

-Low code tool, for developrs, powered by MUI.
+Low code tool, for developers, powered by MUI.

 ## Table of contents